choose0or7/auratutorials-site/README.md

 		$ npm install
 		```

-		Generate (Generates html files from markdown):
+5. Generate (Generates html files from markdown):

 		``` bash
 		$ gulp
 		$ hexo generate
 		```
+	Note: You can use `hexo generate --watch` to auto generate when files are updated.

-		Run server:
+6. Run server:

 		``` bash
 		$ hexo server
 		```
-4. The server runs at: `http://localhost:4000`
+7. The server runs at: `http://localhost:4000`

 ## Add A Tutorial